Dupchuwangmo7/IDE202-Internship_Reports/Week2/Vulnerabilities_Scanning_Tools.md

 ## 3. OpenVAS
  It is vulnerability analysis tool that allows  scan network devices and server.
 It looks for an IP address and checks for any open service by scanning through the open ports, vulnerabilities and misconfigation in the existing facilities.

 It is a full-featured vulnerability scanner which include unauthenticated and authenticated testing.

+#### OpenVAS offers
+1. Simple scan

+- The OpenVAS web interface includes a wizard to help set up scans of target machines.
+- Here, we need to give IP address to scan.
+- As the scan runs, any vulnerabilities that it detects will be listed in the report.

+2. Advance scan
+- the OpenVAS web interface also includes an Advanced Task Wizard
+- The advanced wizard offers the following scanning options:

+  - Setting a name for the task
+  - Choosing a scan config
+  - Setting the target IP address
+  - Scheduling future scans
+   - Using a credentialed scan

 ## 4. Nexpose
 Nexpose vulnerability scanner is an automated penetration testing system.
 Nexpose can help you identify the open ports, applications, and services on each scanned machine.

+#### Integrating Nexpose with Metasploit

+The Nexpose vulnerability scanner integrates with Rapid7’s Metasploit to then support vulnerability assessment and validation.

+#### Why Nexpose?
 - It is one of the most leading and the most used Network vulnerability scanner.
 - And it operates all physical location, cloud and mobile environment.
 -  Nexpose has a desirable feature called Live Monitoring.
 Live Monitoring collects data and creates action plans.
+- It aslo have feature called Live board.
+Live boards visual reporting is constantly updated in real time to provide much better visibile
+- remediation workflow, which  tracks and manages the security team’s operations and monitors the overall progress of the team in addressing the identified vulnerabilities.

+Vulnerabilities that are exploited are first prioritized by Nexpose.
+This keeps security operations teams from getting overloaded with security alerts.

  ## 5. Necess
  - It takes care of malware, software issues, patching and misconfigation adware removal tool over a wide range of application and operating systems.